 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the entity's ability to initiate, authorize, record, process, or report financial data reliably in accordance with accounting principles generally accepted in the United States of America such that there is more than a remote likelihood that a misstatement of the entity's financial statements that is more than inconsequential will not be prevented or detected by the entity's internal control.
-We consider the deficiency described in the accompanying schedule of findings and responses as an item 2008-01 to be a significant deficiency in internal control over financial reporting.
+We consider the deficiencies described in the accompanying schedule of findings and responses as items 2008-01 and 2008-02 to be significant deficiencies in internal control over financial reporting.